-The 5 Conduct Questions are part of our strategy for supervising wholesale banks.
+Find out more about the 5 Conduct Questions, introduced as part of our strategy for supervising wholesale banks.

-We introduced this programme in 2015 and the leading wholesale banking firms operating in the UK have invested substantial efforts in change programmes related to conduct and culture.
-This year we have introduced the programme more widely across other sectors of wholesale financial markets.
+This programme was launched in 2015.
+Since then, the leading wholesale banking firms operating in the UK have made substantial efforts in their change programmes on conduct and culture.
+In 2017 we began introducing the programme more widely across other sectors of wholesale financial markets.

-We published feedback reports in 2017 and 2018.
-These annual reports played back to industry what we had been told together with some of our own observations.
-These reports have also served as a useful benchmark programme design and, to some degree, potential effectiveness.
+We published feedback reports in 2017, 2018 and 2019 playing back to industry what we were told, together with some of our own observations.
+These reports provided a useful benchmark for programme design and, to some degree, potential effectiveness.

 Inside our latest report

 Our latest report reflects our widening engagement.
 We hosted Conduct Roundtable sessions with 18 wholesale banks, each represented by a group of 10 staff at Vice President level, typically reflecting about 10 years of industry experience.
 Each session included a short, written survey and a longer discussion of organisational, operational, regulatory and personal topics.
 In this latest report we preserve anonymity while sharing what we learned.

 Key messages in the latest report include:

 - Conduct and culture change programmes are having a positive effect.